MiltMont/Functorial/README.md

 # Functorial Blog Template

 This blog template is designed to facilitate the writting of technical articles.
-It is currently under development son any feedback is greatly appreciated!
+It is currently under development so any feedback is greatly appreciated!

 # ToDo